Eyobed-Abby/fusion-lora-skysense/README.md

-# fusion-lora-skysense
+# Fusion-LoRA: Spectral Adaptation of SkySense-O
-Fusion-LoRA: Parameter-Efficient Multispectral Adaptation of SkySense-O
+This repo adds Spectral Tokenizer + LoRA + Cross-Attention Fusion + Gated Late Fusion on top of the SkySense-O encoder for multispectral remote sensing.